 - Air Purifier Masks

 This is merely so you have a deeper understanding of whether you really need a personal air purifier.
-So if you are in hurry and don’t have time to read everything you can skip straight to the detail on the different types of purifiers.
+If you are in hurry and don’t have time to read everything you can just skip around the different types of personal air purifiers that interest you by using the quick navigation table.

 What are personal air purifiers?